Depression is a serious mental illness that affects millions of people.

 Medication for depression works by adjusting the levels of chemicals in your brain that may be causing or triggering depressive symptoms.
-Medication can help provide relief from some of the more difficult depression symptoms, while therapy can work to address the underlying issues that are contributing to your depression.
+Medication can help provide relief from some of the more difficult depression symptoms, while therapy sessions can work to address the underlying issues that are contributing to your depression.

-Medication for Depression include SSRIs and SNRIs.
+Medication for Depression includes SSRIs and SNRIs.
 The group of antidepressants most often prescribed today consists of drugs that regulate the chemical serotonin.
 Known as Selective Serotonin Reuptake Inhibitors (SSRIs), the group includes citalopram ( Celexa ), escitalopram ( Lexapro ), fluoxetine ( Prozac , Sarafem ), fluvoxamine ( Luvox ), paroxetine ( Paxil ), and sertraline ( Zoloft ).
 Serotonin norepinephrine reuptake inhibitors (SNRIs), including desvenlafaxine ( Khedezla ), desvenlafaxine succinate.

 There are several types of antidepressant medications used to treat depression, which is why it’s important to work closely with your mental health professional.
 In some cases, medication might not relieve depression symptoms.
 This is considered treatment-resistant depression and may require an alternative approach to depression treatment.

-Depression Treatment at Amend Treatment
+Luxury Depression Treatment at Amend Treatment

 If you’re struggling with depression symptoms, you’re not alone.

-Depression is a serious mental illness that can be debilitating.
+Depression is a serious mental health disorder and illness that can be debilitating.
 It affects your thoughts, feelings, and behaviors.
 This can create a negative impact on every aspect of your life and lead to additional mental health issues if ignored.
 Our mental health team is here to help and will provide guidance and support.

-We know how difficult it can be living with depression and we want to help you find the treatment that works best for you!
+We know how difficult it can be living with depression and we want to help you find the treatment program that works best for you!
 Call Amend Treatment at (833) 912-6363 to schedule a consultation today.